Severe Signs & Symptoms

 The feeling of not being able to breath may cause emotional distress, panic, fear and restlessness.

-The child is struggling so hard to breath he or she may struggle to speak.
+The child is struggling so hard to breath he or she may struggle

 And, the struggle to breath coupled with fear and lack of oxygen decreases alertness and a child’s ability to concentrate, think, and react properly.

 * The absence of a wheeze in the presence of other symptoms is a major concern, and the student needs immediate care.